-SUMMARY - Those with access to Drop-off recycling services to are likely to use the service either every week or every other week.
+SUMMARY - Those with access to Drop-off recycling services to are likely to use the service either every other week, monthly, or longer than monthly.
+This is likely due to distances required to travel to the Drop-off sites.

 Q7 - What is the most significant reason you do not recycle?